 Library News for Adults - Special Edition

-New Adult Program
+New Adult Programs

 Upcoming Legal Clinics

 For more information and to schedule an appointment, call 952-496-8713.
-An appointment is required for these
+An appointment is required for these free legal clinics.

-- Witty Leopard
+- Witty Lemur

 Here's this week's challenge.
 Good luck!